CoshChen/Brain-MRI-Analysis/README.md

   This script helps to find the ROI features that have significant difference between two subject groups.
 It summarizes the brain ROI features for each group and performs t-test.
 The output is a single csv file (ROI_two_groups_summary.csv) with columns: ROI, Group_1 Mean, Group_1 Sd, Group_2 Mean, Group_2 Sd, T Value, P value.
 The rows of the table are sorted by the P value in ascending order.
 An example output is shown below:

   ![](https://github.com/CoshChen/Brain-MRI-Analysis/blob/master/Example_TTtestScript_Output.png)

+* ## DataLoader.py
+     For each group, the script removes columns that all values are NaN and fills the rest NaN values by column mean.
+Then the script combines records from all groups and produces a npz file that contains arrays X and y.
+Here X has shape [sample_size, feature_size] and y is the collection of labels of the same sample order as that in X.

+* ## More Tools: PCA.py, SVM.py